 Perfectly Princess Tea Party at Grand Floridian

-Rose Petal is your host for this very expensive experience with a guest appearance by Aurora.
-During this major event, girls receive a Princess Aurora doll, tiara, bracelet, rose, scrapbook and food.
+Rose Petal is your host for this costly experience with a guest appearance by Aurora.
+Girls receive a Princess Aurora doll, tiara, bracelet, rose, scrapbook, and food during this major event.
 Boys get an alternative selection of gifts.

 Disney Dining Plan is not accepted.
 The experience is not available on Tuesday and Thursday.